HCorte/Millennium/README.md

 ---

-## Compile and Link a files of a project
+## Compile and Link all files of a project

 First step is to compile indevidual each source file (.f or .for).